 To calculate your debt-to-income ratio, divide your monthly debt obligations by your monthly gross income.

 For example, if you pay $400 on credit cards, $200 on car loans and $1,400 a month in rent, your total monthly debt commitment is $2,000.
 If you make $60,000 a year, your monthly gross income is $60,000 divided by 12 months for a total of $5,000 a month.
 Your debt-to-income ratio is $2,000 divided by $5,000, which works out to 0.4 or 40%.

-To put it simply: Because it’s important to lenders.
-Banks and other lenders study how much debt their customers can take on before those customers are likely to start having financial difficulties, and use this knowledge to set lending amounts.
+Because it's important to lenders.
+Banks and other lenders study how much debt their customers can take on before those customers are likely to start having financial difficulties, and they use this knowledge to set lending amounts.
 While the preferred maximum DTI varies from lender to lender, it’s often around 36%.